nofuenterr/todo-app/README.md

 ![Phone](public/display-phone.png)

 ### To-do
-[-] Automatically remove todo when toggling them on an active filter that isn't 'All' [-] Edit todo titles
+- [ ] Automatically remove todo when toggling them on an active filter that isn't 'All'
+- [ ] Edit todo titles
-[-] More noticeable buttons/icons
+- [ ] More noticeable buttons/icons
-[-] Drag and drop feature to reorder list
+- [ ] Drag and drop feature to reorder list
-[-] Fix checkbox size warping when todo title is lengthy
+- [ ] Fix checkbox size warping when todo title is lengthy
+- [ ] Add animations

 ---